-6. FUTURE STANDING COMMITTEE MEETING SCHEDULE AND AGENDA TOPICS
+4. FUTURE AGENDA TOPICS

-- A. Recommended Action: Motion to establish the meeting schedule as proposed. - 7.
+- A. Recommended Action: Provide direction to staff on future standing committee agenda topics. - 5.
 ADJOURNMENT: Committee Member will make a motion to adjourn the meeting.
-A second of the motion is required, and then a majority vote is required to adjourn the meeting.
+A second of the motion is required, and then a majority vote is required to adjourn.